AI Essay Grading for Australian English Exams

 Is essay grading included in the free plan?

 Yes.
 You can try essay grading with no credit card required.
 The free plan includes a limited number of essay submissions.
-Upgrade to Pro for higher limits and access to the full past-exam question bank.
+Upgrade to Pro for higher limits and access to the full exam-style question bank.

 What curricula does essay grading cover?